 I use distilled vinegar and water with a rag.

 The two previous ways specified will work well at picking up dirt.
 Sometimes you will find a NYLON (not metal or wire) brush is best at dislodging hard dirt deposits and a vacuum is still the best option for getting that out.
 Remember the wheels are lubricated for a lifetime of opening and closing.
-The lubricant slows deposits into the tracks.
-So be sure to wipe away wetness if using solvents like vinegar so it doesn't interfere with the lubrication.
-It is recommended to relubricate, or general maintenance, annually.

 I have heavy old fashioned shower doors in my bathroom.
 It is getting harder and harder to open them.
 Anyone know how I can get them to move freely again?

 First, make sure you don't have a calcium build-up in the running track from hard water deposits or a small sliver of soap or a hair clog stuck in there.
 If that is clear, then try some WD-40 sprayed right in the track.
 Work the door back and forth several times and see if that makes any difference.
 Also, one other thing to check is to make sure the shower door is seated in the track correctly.